Alvin-Zeng/temporal-robustness-benchmark/ReadMe.md

 Before running the code, you need to modify the configuration file.
 For both extracting features and running the TRC loss example code, specific instructions for modifying the configuration file are provided at the beginning of each config file.
 Parameters that have `$$` in the comments need to be reset, while other parameters can be kept at their default values.

 ### Run the code

 For I3D features on the Thumos dataset, run the command: `python main.py`

 For videomaev2 features on the Thumos dataset, run the command: `python extract_tad_feature_thumos.py`

+For [ActionFormer](https://github.com/happyharrycn/actionformer_release), [TriDet](https://github.com/dingfengshi/tridet) and [TemporalMaxer](https://github.com/TuanTNG/TemporalMaxer), the command for running the code is consistent with the instructions provided by the original author.
+Please refer to the GitHub instructions of the original author for details.